kragen/derctuo/markdown/pyrolysis-3d-printing.md

-For this we need metal salts that decompose on heating, but ideally are [soluble] in water ([IUPAC-NIST database]); moreover, they probably need to be soluble *together* so they don't precipitate in the nozzle.
+For this we need metal salts that decompose on heating, but ideally are [soluble] in water ([IUPAC-NIST database]); moreover, they probably need to be soluble *together* so they don’t precipitate in the nozzle.
 Basically these are either metal cations with anions that decompose on heating — nitrate, sulfate, or organic anions — or ammonium or hydronium with metal-complex anions.
-Tetramethylammonium is a possible alternative cation but for now I'm going to ignore it.
+Tetramethylammonium is a possible alternative cation but for now I’m going to ignore it.
-Here's a list of candidates.
+Here’s a list of candidates.

 [soluble]: https://en.wikipedia.org/wiki/Solubility_table
 [IUPAC-NIST database]: https://srdata.nist.gov/solubility/index.aspx